Our doctors and nurses are very experienced in student healthcare.

 Remember that in the daytime you can be seen by a GP at the practice at 28 Beaumont Street on the same day if there is an emergency.
 If not in working hours then you can call the out of hours GP service (by calling 111) to arrange an urgent GP consultation.
 If you do then need secondary medical care (ie at the hospital) a GP visit in the first instance might enable you to be directed to the right specialist more efficiently than if you were to go first to the A&E department.

-For more information go to Information on medical services when we are closed
+For more information please see When we are closed

 Contraception and sexual health issues can be dealt with either in the college clinics or at the practice by our skilled clinical team of college nurses and doctors.
 We also offer confidential sexual health screening.